 The Oberlin Review, the official weekly student newspaper.

-refers to Wednesday nights at the ’Sco where pitchers (of beer) are half off.
-Tis is routinely one of the most attended nights at the campus disco.
+Refers to Wednesday nights at the ’Sco where the cost for a pitcher (of beer) is half off.
+This is routinely one of the most attended nights at the campus disco.

 Stevenson Dining Hall; the all-you-can-eat facility on North Campus.